 Replacing dilapidated beach huts and renovating others along a stretch of Folkestone's seafront will increase the number and visually improve the area.

-We are renovating 35 of the existing beach huts, removing 44 which are in a poor condition and installing 80 new wooden chalets on the promenade below the Lower Leas Coastal Park.
+We have renovated 35 of the existing beach huts, removed 44 which are in a poor condition and installed 80 new wooden chalets on the promenade below the Lower Leas Coastal Park.
 This is in the Folkestone Leas & Bayle Conservation Area.

-We are also improving the surrounding area, including repairing retaining walls and replacing ramps and steps.
+We have also improved the surrounding area, including repairing retaining walls and replacing ramps and steps.
 Planning permission to carry out the work was given on 26 May 2020.

-The new huts will vary in size from 1.8m x1.8m up to 3m x 3m, offering lease options at a rent to suit different budgets.
-They will be wooden with pitched felt roofs and finished with a stain.
+The new huts vary in size from 1.8m x1.8m up to 3m x 3m, offering lease options at a rent to suit different budgets.
+They are wooden with pitched felt roofs and finished with a stain.

 The new huts are considered to resemble those found along the Kent coast and will complement the huts which are being renovated.

-The huts being renovated are in two areas.
-Those numbered 1-27 are concrete huts and front doors and associated ironmongery will be replaced.
-The pitched slate roofs will be repaired or replaced depending on their condition.
-Loose render will be removed prior to painting and air bricks will be installed to prevent damp.
+The huts that have been renovated are in two areas.
+Those numbered 1-27 are concrete huts and front doors and associated ironmongery has been replaced.
+The pitched slate roofs have been repaired or replaced depending on their condition.
+Loose render has been removed prior to painting and air bricks installed to prevent damp.

 The tiered chalets in another zone are concrete with felt flat roofs and wooden windows and front doors.
-Loose render will be removed prior to painting and new roofs installed which are to be topped with sedum living green roofs to encourage biodiversity.
-Doors, ironmongery and shutters will be replaced.
+Loose render has been removed prior to painting and new roofs which are to be topped with sedum living green roofs to encourage biodiversity installed.
+Doors, ironmongery and shutters have been replaced.

-A steel handrail near the tiered chalets is to be installed.
+A steel handrail near the tiered chalets has also been installed.